 - Children under the age of 10 years old are not permitted in any firearm range bay.

-- Children under the age of 18, if shooting a long gun, or under 21 if shooting a handgun, must be accompanied by their parent or legal guardian, and must be supervised at all times.
+- Children under the age of 18 must be accompanied by their parent or legal guardian, and must be supervised at all times.

 - Always use only the correct ammunition for your firearm.
-NO STEEL CASED, STEEL CORE, STEEL SHOT, TRACER OR ARMOR PIERCING ALLOWED IN ANY RANGE IN ANY RANGE BAY.
+NO STEEL CASED, STEEL CORE, STEEL SHOT, TRACER OR ARMOR PIERCING AMMUNITION ALLOWED IN ANY RANGE BAY.
 NO MUZZLE-LOADERS OR BLACK POWDER ALLOWED.

 - All federal, state, and local firearm laws must be obeyed.